evkx/evkx.github.io/content/models/mercedes/eqa/EQA_350_4MATIC/_index.md

 You can choose between different types of seats, seat materials, and interior styling.
 The seat layout is the traditional five seats with two in front and three seats in the rear.

-You can choose two seat types for the front row in the Mercedes-EQ EQA 350 4MATIC.
+There are two seat types you can choose from for the front row in the Mercedes-EQ EQA 350 4MATIC.

 The following functionalities are available on the **standard** seat.